gittiai/NEURODOC/README.md

 NeuroDoc is an AI-powered document intelligence and research assistant built using GenAI, RAG (Retrieval-Augmented Generation), and Agentic AI principles.
-It helps users interact intelligently with complex documents like PDFs, Word files, PowerPoint decks, and even web pages and YouTube videos.
+It helps users interact intelligently with complex documents like PDFs, Word files, PowerPoint decks, and even web pages .

 It can perform the following key tasks: